How to Become a Software Engineer

 What Education Do You Need to Become a Software Engineer?

 You can become a software engineer without a college degree, but the journey is much easier if you have one.
-Many software engineer job descriptions include a Bachelors in Computer Science, Software Engineering, or a related field as a requirement.
+Many software engineering job descriptions require a Bachelor's degree in Computer Science, Software Engineering, or a related field.

 The bare minimum training pipeline for someone learning to become a software engineer would have to look like this:

-One or two commonly used programming languages like Python, Java or C++
+One or two commonly used programming languages, such as Python, Java or C++

 Algorithms, data structures, and software design principles